 The skin is the largest organ in your body.
-It’s also the one that is most exposed to the outside world, so it’s not surprising that skin problems are so common.
-A skin condition is a health problem that starts in, causes symptoms on, or can be treated through your skin.
-However, skin conditions can be connected to issues in other parts of your body too.
-Allergies, irritants, your genetic makeup, and certain diseases and immune system problems can cause rashes, hives, and other skin conditions.
-From minor annoyances to deadly diseases, keep an eye out for any changes in your skin that could indicate a common skin disorder.
+He is also the one who is most exposed to the outside world, so it is not surprising that skin problems are so common.
+A skin condition is a health problem that starts, causes symptoms or can be treated through your skin.
+However, skin conditions can also be associated with problems in other parts of your body.
+Allergies, irritants, makeup and some diseases and problems with the immune system can cause rashes, urticaria and other skin conditions.
+From minor troubles to deadly diseases, watch for any skin changes that could indicate a common skin disorder.

-Lupus - The Lupus is an autoimmune disease that attacks parts of the body, including the skin, kidneys, and lungs.
-Lupus often appears as a widespread rash on the back, thick scaly patch on the face, sore in the mouth or nose, or sunburn-like flare-up.
-Lupus is frequently triggered by sunlight, ultraviolet light, and stress, among other environmental factors.
+Lupus - Lupus is an autoimmune disease that attacks parts of the body, including the skin, kidneys and lungs.
+Lupus often appears as a widespread rash on the back, a thick scaly area on the face, inflammation in the mouth or nose, or sunburn.
+Lupus is often caused by sunlight, ultraviolet light and stress, among other environmental factors.

 Many skin problems, such as acne, also affect your appearance.